 When an engine is idling and at normal temperature its airflow requirements are fairly constant and the ignition advance and the idle can be set at a constant rate.
-If any of the environmental conditions vary, E.G. engine temperature, air density etc. then the required airflow, ignition advance and fuelling may need to vary in order to allow the engine to idle.
+If any of the environmental conditions vary, E.G. engine temperature, air density etc. then the required airflow, ignition advance and fueling may need to vary in order to allow the engine to idle.
 In a carburetor based system there is often a fast idle which is set when the engine is cold which raises the idle speed to prevent stalling.
 Most EMS systems use an idle control system for when the engine is idling, an idle air control valve (IACV) allows the air to the engine to be metered independently of the throttle butterfly.
 If the RPM falls below acceptable limits then more air is bled into the engine.
 If the RPM goes beyond an upper limit then less air is bled in.
-Together with fuelling variation this system maintains a rock steady idle with acceptable emissions in all conditions whether the engine is hot or cold.
+Together with fueling variation this system maintains a rock steady idle with acceptable emissions in all conditions whether the engine is hot or cold.

 Closed loop running.

-In order to minimize emissions and also to meet modern expectations for economy, many EMSs have special routines coded within them to exploit situations where the engine is not under full load conditions, I.E. when cruising on a partial throttle.
+In order to minimize emissions and also to meet modern expectations for economy, many EMS’es have special routines coded within them to exploit situations where the engine is not under full load conditions, I.E. when cruising on a partial throttle.
 A large proportion of motorway driving is done under these conditions especially when cruise control is fitted to the car.
 The EMS enters a state know as “closed-loop running” when the throttle position and engine speed are more or less constant, this indicates a cruising condition.
-In this state the feedback from the Lambda sensor and knock sensor are used to trim the fuelling and advance to give the best possible economy and efficiency.
+In this state the feedback from the Lambda sensor and knock sensor are used to trim the fueling and advance to give the best possible economy and efficiency.
 When running in the closed loop the EMS will progressively lean off the mixture until the feedback from the sensors indicate that it is approaching detonation and will hold the mixture just before this point until the engine telemetry tells it that the engine is no longer cruising.
 This is known as “lean cruise” and is only possible if the EMS has Lambda and knock sensing.

 Not really a clever mode of operation but included here for completeness.
 At full throttle, the Lambda (oxygen) sensor is almost always ignored.
 This is called open loop running.
 In this situation, the EMS bases its decisions entirely on the information contained within the maps.
 This characteristic means that self-learning cannot be used (or relied upon) to cater for the increased full throttle fuel supply required for engine mods that increase power and therefore airflow.
 However, self-learning often does help in the changed requirements occurring in part throttle conditions.

-The reason the Lambda sensor is normally ignored is that it can only indicate mixture strength through quite a narrow band of air/fuels ratios and it is likely that its feedback will be swamped by the fuelling when accelerating and at wide open throttle.
-Some systems fit a wide band Lambda sensor which can report on the mixture strength over a wider band of settings and can therefore give useful feedback even when the engine is at wide open throttle and in the acceleration fuelling band of operation.
-This can allow the EMS to learn about mixture strength and monitor/adjust the fuelling even in these extreme circumstances.
+The reason the Lambda sensor is normally ignored is that it can only indicate mixture strength through quite a narrow band of air/fuels ratios and it is likely that its feedback will be swamped by the fueling when accelerating and at wide open throttle.
+Some systems fit a wide band Lambda sensor which can report on the mixture strength over a wider band of settings and can therefore give useful feedback even when the engine is at wide open throttle and in the acceleration fueling band of operation.
+This can allow the EMS to learn about mixture strength and monitor/adjust the fueling even in these extreme circumstances.

-In addition to closed loop running the lambda sensor is also used in some EMSs as part of a self-learning system.
+In addition to closed loop running the lambda sensor is also used in some EMS’es as part of a self-learning system.
 For example if the fuel pressure regulator in your car is working incorrectly and supplying less pressure than it should, the mixture will probably be a bit lean.
-The Lambda sensor feeds this back to the EMS which then ritchen up the fuelling.
+The Lambda sensor feeds this back to the EMS which then ritchen up the fueling.
 If this is happening consistently then the EMS knows that the mixtures are always a bit lean and will permanently ritchen up the mixture.
 It has learned that the mixture is lean and that richer mixtures are needed, and will always run this correction.
 If the pressure regulator is subsequently replaced or repaired, the EMS will then gradually re-learn the new requirements.
-This self-learning process occurs in most manufacturers EMSs but is rarer in after-market systems.
+This self-learning process occurs in most manufacturers EMS’es but is rarer in after-market systems.
 Self-learning of mixture strength is totally dependent on the Lambda sensor.

 Many engine management systems also have a “self diagnosis” ability.
 This allows you to probe the EMS using a PC and it will tell you if it has developed a problem.
 For example if the engine temperature sensor wire is broken the EMS will report that there is no input from it.
-Some EMSs will communicate faults via fault codes or flashing lights, others require a diagnostic computer to be attached.
+Some EMS’es will communicate faults via fault codes or flashing lights, others require a diagnostic computer to be attached.
 Again this is more common with OE management systems.

 Traction control, cruise control and drive by wire.